Hays Central Appraisal District Rendition Penalty

 Q. I understood totally (100%) disabled veterans were to receive a total exemption from their property taxes; why did I receive tax bills for 2007?

 Voters did approve a constitutional amendment on November 6, 2007 to provide a total exemption from property taxes to 100% disabled veterans.
-However, the legislation necessary to put the exemption into affect was not approved by the Texas Legislature in the 2007 session.
+However, the legislation necessary to put the exemption into effect was not approved by the Texas Legislature in the 2007 session.
 Therefore, because the Legislature meets only every two years, it will be at least 2009 (probably 2010) before the exemption may be granted.

 Q. I paid off my house and my mortgage company will not be paying my taxes this year.
 How do I make sure that I receive my tax statement?
 When are the statements mailed out and when are taxes due?